balena-io-modules/balena-preload/README.md

   --api-host       API host (default: "https://api.resin.io", the TLD will also be used for registry2 requests) --splash-image   PNG Image for custom splash screen

-  --dont-check-device-type          Disables check for matching device types in image and application
+  --dont-check-arch          Disables check for matching architecture in image and application

   --help, -h       Display resin-preload usage --version, -v    Display resin-preload version